MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ## Device management and modeling layer

 Cloud services provide each device with an identity, and manage devices at scale.
-As described in the [Reliability design principles](/azure/architecture/framework/resiliency/principles), the cloud services in your IoT solution must implement reliability principles to provide high availability for your overall IoT solution.

 The cloud is often the final data ingress point for all messages flowing from the devices.
 In IoT solutions, the cloud services must provide reliability for the IoT devices to integrate and transmit data.

 Device connectivity conditions, including upstream to the cloud and downstream to local networks, should be part of IoT solution reliability design.
 Assess the potential effect of connectivity interruption or interference, and define a connectivity strategy accordingly.